Luctia/ezarr/README.md

    out by placing `#` in front of the lines.
 This ensures they are ignored by Docker compose.
 6. Run `docker compose up`.

 That's it!
 Your containers are now up and you can continue to set up the settings in them.
-Take note of the following:
+Please take a look at [important notes](#important-notes) before you continue.

+## Important notes
 - When linking one service to another, remember to use the container name instead of `localhost`.
 - Please set the settings of the -arr containers as soon as possible to the following (use advanced):